NeuralEnsemble/elephant/doc/contribute.rst

 Let's call it ``statistics_x``.

-Elephant relies on Neo structures that use Quantities extensively, allowing the users not to care about the different units (seconds and milliseconds) of input objects.
+Elephant relies on Neo structures that use Quantities extensively, allowing the users to conveniently specify physical units (e.g., seconds and milliseconds) of input objects.
 Typically, to avoid computationally expensive quantities rescaling operation on large input arrays, we check that the main data objects
 - spike trains or analog signals - share the same units and rescale additional